Trustworthy Systems

 Problem

 The seL4 microkernel is unrivalled in both its assurance as well as performance.
-However, its API is inherently very low-level and hard to use, it lacks the functionality expected from an operating system, and is difficult to integrate into other projects.
+However, its API is inherently very low-level and hard to use, and the microkernel (by design) does not provide the functionality expected from an operating system.

 Solution